eerkaijun/defi-lending/README.md

 #### External Integrations

-1. [Aave](https://aave.com/) - Take out overcollaterized loans in Aave when native tokens are deposited in the capital pool
+1. [Aave](https://aave.com/) - Take out overcollaterized loans in Aave when native tokens are deposited in the capital pool, use of aTokens to track the debt position in real time
 2. [Filecoin](https://filecoin.io/) - Storage for trust graph which acts as the reference points for lenders to determine trustworthiness of borrowers